calmjs/calmjs/README.rst

     set up to aid with running of unit tests, functional testing and naturally the final integration tests needed for a successful deployment.

+Well-defined modular architecture to ensure code reuse and extensibility
+    The features described so far are built upon a foundation of generic classes and modules, so that the support for additional JavaScript tools or custom process for handling transpilation can be as simple as creating a new module for a couple classes with additional parameters with the relevant ``setuptools`` entry points.

+    In fact, ``calmjs`` out of the box only ships with just the core framework plus the ``npm`` interfacing part, with the support for tools like ``bower`` or ``r.js`` as completely separate packages such that projects or sites that do not need those functionality can simply not have them installed.

 Installation